-Most of the ferries from Bali to Nusa Penida leave from Sanur port.
-This is a convenient port to leave from and some of the ferry companies also provide free pick-up from your hotel to Sanur port.
+Most of the ferries from Bali to Nusa Penida Island leave from Sanur port.
+This is a convenient port to leave from and some of the fast boat companies also provide free pick-up from your hotel to Sanur port.

 The second most popular location to leave from Bali to Nusa Penida is Kusamba, but there are more.
 In total there are five ports in Bali with ferries departing to Nusa Penida:

-However, if you haven’t booked your ferry yet, we recommend to check first which ferry companies provide free pick up and leaving from ports close to the area you stay in Bali.
+However, if you haven’t booked your ferry yet, we recommend to check first which fast boat companies provide free pick up and leaving from ports close to the area you stay in Bali.

 After all, the taxi ride from one to the other harbour in Nusa Penida will take only 20min, while travel time between ports in Bali can vary with 1 hour or more.

 Southeast of Bali: Leave from Sanur or Serangan